How to Do Prayers of Islam

 Many Muslims chose to follow the example of Prophet Muhammad (PBUH) by praying additional optional prayers around the obligatory prayers, giving a daily cycle as follows:

-Isha : (Four rakah sunnah, optional), then four rakah fardh, then two rakah sunnah (optional but highly recommended), then two rakah nafl (optional), then three rakah witr (optional but highly recommended; it's better to do in mid-night), then two rakah nafl (optional).
+Isha : (Four Rakah Sunnah, optional), then four Rakah Fardh, then two Rakah Sunnah (optional but highly recommended), then two Rakah Nafl (optional), then three Rakah Witr (optional but highly recommended; it's better to do in mid-night or a third of the night), then two Rakah Nafl (optional).

 4. Method of Prayer